My general rate is $105 per hour.

 I’m always fascinated by the range of reactions to my rate—anywhere from “Wow you must be rich” to “That’s way too low, you should be charging more.”
 Generally, I think that means I’m probably at a reasonably appropriate rate, since I don’t particularly receive one reaction over the other, and usually get no reaction at all.
-If anything, I think I’m probably closer to the low end, all things considered.
+One of the considerations I've made in setting my rate is keeping in mind the kind of clients I want.
+I really like startup entrepreneurs and non-profits, and my pricing is kept low enough to appeal to them.
+I'm not trying to get rich, I just want to pay my bills and do meaningful work.

-Agencies and companies don’t even bat an eye at my rates.
-I think most of them think they’re getting a good deal, in fact.
+Agencies and larger companies don’t even bat an eye at my rates.
 They understand the cost involved in running a business (even a one woman show), and they’re used to paying such rates from their contractors.
 And of course they turn around and mark up my fees when charging their own clients so that they still make a profit.

 I don’t think, however, that everyone else understands what goes into my rate, so I thought I’d put together what some of my considerations are/were when coming up with them.